Ellimaaac/Ellimaaac.github.io/README.md

 │   └──...
-├── img                                       # Folder containing images for a webpage │   └──...                                    # Specfic Folder containing images for a specific webpage └── ressources                                # Folder containing resources for a webpage
+├── img                                       # Folder containing images for a webpage │   └──...                                    # Specfic Folder containing images for a specific webpage └── ressources                                # Folder containing resources for all webpages

 ```